 German plum cake, aka Pflaumen-Streuselkuchen!
-So thankful to my niece, Melissa Fulson, for finding this long-lost family favorite from her Grandma (my hubby's Mutti)!
+So thankful to my niece, Melissa Judd, for finding this long-lost family favorite from her German Grandma (my hubby's Mutti)!
 Now that I've posted it, it'll be part of my traditional German baking as well :-)

 You can serve this plum cake either warm or cold.
 Ice cream or whipped cream on the side?
 WUNDERBAR!

 Now, you may ask, why is the filling so red?
 Well, that depends on the type of plum you use.
 Keeping the skins on while cooking the filling increases the color.
 (If you prefer, you can peel the plums.)
 I did check with Melissa to see if she added food coloring ... and she didn't.